 Now, I am well aware that morning routines differ widely from one person to the next.
-A stay-at-home-mom of 11 month twins has a much different morning schedule than a senior in college finishing her student teaching.
+A stay-at-home-mom of 11-month twins has a much different morning schedule than a senior in college finishing her student teaching.
 And both of those women have a markedly different routine from the doctor at Children’s Hospital with two kids in high school.

 So rather than simply sharing with you my morning routine (I’m sure many of you would pass on the 4:20 wake up anyway…) I’m providing you with the tools to develop your own ideal morning routine.
-I’ve created a free worksheet that guides you through the process, and I’ve offered several different suggestions of activities you might include.
+I’ve created a free worksheet that guides you through the process, and I’ve offered several different suggestions for activities you might include.

 Are you ready to start your day off right?
 Great!
 Then read on.